firozkhan18/technologies-notes/core-java-basics-1-1.md

 - **Interface Use**: Static factory methods enforce the use of interfaces, adhering to good practices.
 - **Performance**: They can cache frequently used objects, eliminating duplicate object creation (e.g., `Boolean.valueOf()` caches true and false values).
 - **Recommendation**: Recommended by Joshua Bloch in "Effective Java."

+## Conclusion

+The Factory Method pattern is a powerful tool in Java for creating objects while promoting flexibility and decoupling.
+By using factory methods, developers can write more maintainable and adaptable code.

 ## Java Decorator Design Pattern
 In this tutorial, we will cover: